Modelling repetition in zDM: a single population of repeating fast radio bursts can explain CHIME data: Discussion of systematic effects

 I conclude the discussion of systematics with an analysis of the data being used.
 As noted in \secref{sec:data}, the threshold for identifying a repeat burst in \cat\ was lower than for an initial burst.
 The best way of removing this effect would be for CHIME to publish an FRB catalog with those repeat bursts that passed threshold only because they were repeaters removed or otherwise identified as such.
 The dependence on \snr\ should be overcome by use of the CHIME pulse injection data \citep{chime_injection_2022}, or a publication of the parameterised multi-dimensional selection function used in \citet{CHIME_catalog1_2021}.
 It has been checked that excluding FRBs with high Galactic DMs does not significantly change the DM fits, but future analyses with \zdm\ should in any case include an uncertainty term for this contribution.
 Overall, I do not think that this analysis is currently constrained by such systematic effects.

 I have been reluctant to make quantitative comparisons in this work with CHIME's new \gold\ sample of 25 repeating FRBs however.
 There are several reasons why interpretation is difficult.
-Firstly, note that this work is in fact a discovery of $33.5$ new repeating FRBs, given that the ``gold'' sample of 25 sources has an estimated contamination of 0.5 from coincidences between two or more unrelated FRBs, and the authors also publish a ``silver'' sample of 14 repeaters with an estimated contamination rate of 5.
+Firstly, note that this work is in fact a discovery of $34$ new repeating FRBs, given that the ``gold'' sample of 25 sources has an estimated contamination of 0.5 from coincidences between two or more unrelated FRBs, and the authors also publish a ``silver'' sample of 14 repeaters, with a total contamination rate in the combined gold and silver samples of 5.
 It is unknown whether or not CHIME have detected two or more bursts from a true repeater which has a higher contamination fraction, and is thus not included in any sample.
-This measurement therefore has a $5.5^{0.5}\sim 2.3$ systematic uncertainty reflecting the uncertainty in the expected contamination, and a $33.5^{0.5} \sim 5.8$ statistical deviation from the expected mean number of repeater discoveries.
+This measurement therefore has a $5^{0.5} = 2.2$ systematic uncertainty reflecting the uncertainty in the expected contamination, and a $34^{0.5} = 5.8$ statistical deviation from the expected mean number of repeater discoveries, for a total uncertainty of $(5+34)^{0.5} = 6.2$, or 18\%.

-The time period used for the search, from September $30^{\rm th}$ 2019 to May $1^{\rm st}$ 2021 (579 days), is approximately 70\% longer than, and does not overlap with, the period of July $25^{\rm th}$ 2018 to July $1^{\rm st}$ 2019 used for \cat\ (342 days).
-Hence, the detection rate has increased by a factor of $1.24 \pm 0.23$, consistent both with the predictions of an increasing discovery rate in \secref{sec:tdist}, and with a constant rate.
+The time period used for the search, from September $30^{\rm th}$ 2019 to May $1^{\rm st}$ 2021 (579 days), is approximately 70\% longer than, and does not overlap with, the period of July $25^{\rm th}$ 2018 to July $1^{\rm st}$ 2019 used for \cat\ (342 days) where 16 repeating FRBs were identified.
+Hence, the detection rate has increased by a factor of $1.26 \pm 0.23$, consistent both with the predictions of an increasing discovery rate in \secref{sec:tdist}, and with a constant rate.
 Aside from Poisson error, this increase could also be due to a higher efficiency of CHIME data-taking, or a lower threshold for including bursts in the analysis.
 This question should be revisited once it becomes possible to normalise the two samples, for an accurate rate comparison.

 Secondly, the identification of repeating FRBs in \gold\ placed a cut on the chance coincidence probability.
 This cut is strictest where the rate of FRBs in DM--$\delta$ space is highest: at high declinations, and intermediate DMs.
 Therefore, the gold sample of 25 repeating FRBs is biased towards very low or high DMs at low declinations.
 Conversely, the silver sample may have the opposite bias, both because repeaters at high declinations and intermediate DMs will preferentially be placed there, and because this region has more chance coincidences. \citet{CHIME_2023_25reps} do not publish estimates of the contamination probability in $\delta$-DM space, which would be required to account for this effect.